Malaysian Bahá’í News/Volume 7/Issue 3/Text

 PENANG[edit]

 Penang youth enjoying themselves at a campfire during one of their outings.
+[Page 10]

 Petaling Jaya[edit]

 It was a September 19th last year, that World Peace Day was observed in Malaysia for the first time, and the honour went to the Petaling Jaya community which had a very big and successful proclamation party.
 This year, they did it again, and this time they scored another first — the first time that Bahá’ís were outnumbered four to one at a function of this nature.
-The Balai Raya was crowded with young student guests who listened to an eloquent talk by Mr. A. Roman, chairman of the N.S.A. of Malaysia, telling them of the part that they could play in bringing about world peace.
+The Balai Raya was crowded with young student guests who listened to an eloquent talk by Mr. A. Raman, chairman of the N.S.A. of Malaysia, telling them of the part that they could play in bringing about world peace.

 The meeting was chaired by the chairman of the LSA, Mr. Leong Ho Chiew, and during and after tea, the whole crowd broke into little informal firesides, ending up with a promise of continued follow-up teaching.